Created on 05/06/2023 2:52:42 PM

 Dornfelder is a German bred red wine variety now making an appearance in Australia.

 This variety was bred in Germany in the 1950s.
-Its heritage include the varieties Pinot Noir, Schiava Grossa, Blaufankisch and Blauer Portugieser.
+Its heritage includes the varieties Pinot Noir, Schiava Grossa, Blaufankisch and Blauer Portugieser.

 Although it is a relatively new variety it has rapidly become popular in Germany and more recently in Switzerland.
 In England it is sometimes used to make rose style wines.

-This variety is very new to Australia, despite it playing a role in one of the episodes of the ABC drama Miss Fisher Murder Mysteries set in the 1920s.
+This variety is very new to Australia, despite it playing an anachronistic role in one of the episodes of the ABC drama Miss Fisher Murder Mysteries set in the 1920s.

-As far as I know there are two wineries with an interest in the variety.
+As far as I know there are just four wineries with an interest in the variety.

 Boyntons of Bright in the Alpine Valleys region has a few rows planted.